dionisggr/pixelhaus/README.md

 ## Usage
 ### Catalog
 Navigate to the website to explore the diverse world of AI-generated art.
 Browse the extensive gallery and select a piece that resonates with your style.
 Each artwork comes with a choice of rental plans, catering to different preferences and durations.
+Check out the How It Works section for more information on the rental process.
+Read into the Pricing section for more details on the different plans.

 ### Notifications
 Notifications are designed to be informative yet unobtrusive, ensuring you're always in the loop without overwhelming your experience.
 Users receive updates about new art additions, rental renewals, and special promotions